Advanced Grid Infrastructure (AGi)

 - Improved employee safety.

 AGi stands for Advanced Grid Infrastructure.
-Dakota Electric is using this term to refer to new technologies that would enhance the communication and operation of our distribution system that delivers electricity to our customers.
-These technologies will help Dakota Electric monitor our system for better efficiency and operation and allow us to have two-way communication to field equipment, providing numerous benefits to our customers and Dakota Electric.
+Dakota Electric is using this term to refer to new technologies that would enhance the communication and operation of our distribution system that delivers electricity to our member-owners.
+These technologies will help Dakota Electric monitor our system for better efficiency and operation and allow us to have two-way communication to field equipment, providing numerous benefits to our members and Dakota Electric.

 Some in the industry have been using the terms smart grid or smart meter to refer to components of this new technology.
 When we use the term AGi, we are referring to what has been called “smart meters,” but it is also referring to more than that.
 We wanted to use terminology that captures the wider scope of this project, from the meter to our control center to our customer information system.